-Acceptable first-line genetic test for the detection of mutations causing X-linked Alport syndrome.
+Acceptable genetic test for the detection of variants causing X-linked Alport syndrome.

 Characteristics: Progressive renal and cochlear disease with 30-40 percent incidence of ocular involvement; 60 percent of males reach end stage renal disease by age 30 and 85 percent have sensorineural deafness by age 40.